-Human Information Processing IIIA 12.453 S1 L2T2
+12.453 Human Information Processing IIIA S1 L2T2

 The stages involved in the reception of stimulus information from the environment, its analysis, storage, and transmission into responses.
-Particular emphasis will be given to the processes which have the effect of reducing the amount of information to be subsequently stored.
+Particular emphasis will be given to the processing of language.

 12.463 Human Information Processing IIIB